andifalk/cloud-security-workshop/README.md

 }
 ```

-Also the existing _ProductUserDetailsService_ class has to be changed because now we will use
+Also, the existing _ProductUserDetailsService_ class has to be changed because now we will use
 the attribute _userid_ to identify the user in our database instead of _email_.
 The user id is given to us as _subject_ claim inside the JWT token.

 <u>_com.example.security.ProductUserDetailsService_:</u>